AUEB-BALab/repo-evaluate/docs/README.md

 ## Repository evaluation
-This is a Python application that evaluates the quality of work done in specified repositories to aid grading corresponding assignments.
+This is a Python application that evaluates the quality of work done in the specified repositories to aid in grading the Programming II team assignments.

 ### Features